nlchung/nlchung/README.md

 ## About Me

 🌱 I’m constantly learning through various passion projects!
-Currently, I'm working on a discord bot and writing firmware for an E-Skateboard as part of Electrium Mobility (UWaterloo Design Team)!
+Currently, I'm working with Electrium Mobility (UWaterloo Design Team) on their discord server's bot, and writing firmware for an E-Skateboard!

 🔭 I’m in search of a software engineering co-op for Jan-Apr 2025